OUR KINGSTON PHYSICAL EDUCATION CURRICULUM

 - Two, 1 hour lessons with class teacher and specialist instructor; Miss Dyer.

-- Daily run a mile, completed twice a week.
+- Daily run a mile takes place once a week.

 - Membership with the LTA: Tennis For Britain Association.

 - A partnership agreement through Castle Point and Rochford School Sport Partnership, which provides Kingston with CPD, PALs training, access to all competitions, local network support and links to local cubs.

 - Children are expected to change for PE in all year groups.
 Hair must be tied back and no jewellery worn.